palavatv/palava-client/README.md

 [palava](https://github.com/palavatv/palava) is a simplistic video chat website.
 It allows you to talk to your friends and colleagues from within your web browser.
 It is build on top of the [WebRTC](https://webrtc.org/) technology.
 No registration or browser plugin is required.

 This repository contains the WebRTC client-side library of [palava.tv](https://palava.tv).
-It enables you to create PeerConnections to other browsers.
-Under the hood [adapter.js](https://github.com/webrtchacks/adapter) is used for the low-level functionality.
-The library implements the palava protocol to function together with the [SignalTower](https://github.com/farao/signaltower/) or the [PalavaMachine](https://github.com/palavatv/palava-machine) signaling servers.
-The [portal](https://github.com/palavatv/palava-portal) is a React web application that makes use of this library.
+It enables you to create PeerConnections to other browsers. [webrtc-adapter](https://github.com/webrtchacks/adapter) is used for the low-level functionality.
+The library implements the palava protocol to function together with the [signaltower](https://github.com/palavatv/signaltower/) or the [palava-machine](https://github.com/palavatv/palava-machine) signaling servers.

 ## Setup

 Choose any of the following options

-### 1) npm
+### 1) npm / yarn

     $ npm install palava-client